 In 1975, Fr.
 John Main (1926-1982), a Benedictine monk, initiated Christian contemplation at his Benedictine monastery in London.
 Thus began a global spiritual network known as The World Community for Christian Meditation, now directed by Fr.
 Laurence Freeman, also a Benedictine monk.

 Hinduism, as with Christianity, has seen its share of questionable teachers.
-The one movement that we highly recommend is the Ramakrishna Order, named after the Hindu saint Sri Ramakrishna (1836-1886) and popularized by his chief disciple Swami Vivekananda (1863-1902).
-This order promotes the Vedanta philosophy and embraces an interfaith approach.
+While there are a handful of respectable groups, the one movement we highly recommend is the Ramakrishna Order, named after the Hindu saint Sri Ramakrishna (1836-1886) and popularized by his chief disciple Swami Vivekananda (1863-1902).
+This order promotes the opens in a new windowVedanta philosophy and embraces an interfaith approach.
 Managed by educated, respected Hindu monastics who maintain the highest degree of integrity, they also serve as ministers of its various centers located throughout the world.
+I began visiting the Vedanta Society of Southern California in around 1975, and so my recommendation is from personal experience.

 We generally shun referrals to hatha yoga teachers.
 Hatha yoga is a relatively superficial practice that focuses too much on the body.
 Practice deeper meditation techniques in order to transcend all identification with the body.

-Swami Ramdas [d.
+– opens in a new windowSwami Ramdas [d.
 1963.
-Not to be confused with the American Baba Ram Dass]
+Not to be mistaken for the American teacher Baba Ram Dass]